FarronF/limerick-council-meetings/meetings/2021/05/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2021.md

 These include the operation of the Outdoor Seating and Accessories for Tourism and

 Hospitality Business Scheme.
-Businesses, which sell food for consumption on the--- 16
+Businesses, which sell food for consumption on the
+---
+16

 premises, can apply to Limerick City and County Council for grant funding of up to €4,000